argentsea/docfx/tutorials/configuration.md

 ***

-The injected data access component allows the class to access *any* connection, which means that you would need to specify the connection name.
-In most cases, however, the class will only access a *single* data source.

-To simplify the data access code, you can instead store only the relevant connection instance:
+The injected data access component allows the class to access any defined database connection.
+This means that you would need to specify the collection key to access a particular database or shard set.
+In most cases, a class will only access a *single* data source, so, to simplify the data access code, you can instead store only the relevant connection instance:

 ## [SQL Server](#tab/tabid-sql)